 When you finish exploring the app, close Preview mode by pressing Esc (or by clicking or tapping the close icon near the upper-right corner, under the title bar for PowerApps).

 Near the upper-left corner, click or tap the File tab.

 In the App settings page, review the default settings.

 Near the left edge, click or tap Save.

 In this quickstart, you created your own app based on a sample that uses fictitious data stored in your cloud account.
-For more help learning how to create an app, you can also automatically generate an app based on data in other sources such as the Common Data Service for Apps, SharePoint, or Excel.
+For more help learning how to create an app, you can also automatically generate an app based on data in other sources such as Common Data Service, SharePoint, or Excel.